SyntaxSorcererUltimate/beginnerproject-1/README.md

 ## Beginner Project #1 with Micro:Bit (Virtual Micro:Bit or Physical One)

 The very first Microbit project a Microbit beginner should view and edit.
+This project includes using button presses with the Micro:Bit coding blocks to trigger a smiley face coming on the screen with the A button of the Microbit, and using the B button to clear the screen.
 Follow these steps to view and edit:

 open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**